pradeep3002/BlockDefend-AI/readme.txt

 detection efficiency through advanced pattern recognition and anomaly detection.

-The system utilizes a hybrid approach, combining a Support Vector Machine (SVM) classifier optimized by Particle Swarm Optimization (PSO) for alert segregation, with feature selection performed through Mutual Information (MI) and Principal Component Analysis (PCA).
+The system utilizes a hybrid approach, combining a Support Vector Machine (SVM) classifier optimized by Particle Swarm Optimization (PSO) for training data at first then, proceded with feature selection performed through Mutual Information (MI) and Principal Component Analysis (PCA) for more accuracy.

 Furthermore, a Convolutional Neural Network (CNN) with batch normalization is employed for intrusion prediction, enabling the system to learn complex patterns and relationships within the data.